Magellan expedition: Scientific accomplishments

 Magellan's expedition was the first to circumnavigate the globe and the first to navigate the strait in South America connecting the Atlantic and the Pacific oceans.
 Magellan's name for the Pacific was adopted by other Europeans.

 Magellan's crew observed several animals that were entirely new to European science, including a "camel without humps", which was probably a guanaco, whose range extends to Tierra del Fuego.
 The llama, vicuña and alpaca natural ranges were in the Andes mountains.
-A black "goose" that had to be skinned instead of plucked was a penguin.
+Pigafetta's account included a "black goose" that had to be skinned instead of plucked — it was a penguin.

 The full extent of the globe was realised, since their voyage was 14,460 Spanish leagues (60,440 km or 37,560 mi).
 The global expedition showed the need for an International Date Line to be established.
 Upon arrival at Cape Verde, the crew was surprised to learn that the ship's date of 9 July 1522 was one day behind the local date of 10 July 1522, even though they had recorded every day of the three-year journey without omission.
 They lost one day because they travelled west during their circumnavigation of the globe, in the same direction as the apparent motion of the sun across the sky.
 Although the Kurdish geographer Abu'l-Fida (1273–1331) had predicted that circumnavigators would accumulate a one-day offset, Cardinal Gasparo Contarini was the first European to give a correct explanation of the discrepancy.

 Quincentenary

-In 2017, Portugal submitted an application to UNESCO to honour the circumnavigation route; the proposal was for a World Heritage Site called "Route of Magellan".
+In 2017, Portugal submitted an application to UNESCO to honour the circumnavigation route; the proposal was for a World Heritage Site called "Route of Magellan."

-In 2019 this was replaced by a joint application on the part of Portugal and Spain.

-In 2019, there have been a number of events to mark the 500th anniversary of the voyage including exhibitions in various Spanish cities.
+In 2019, there were a number of events to mark the 500th anniversary of the voyage including exhibitions in various Spanish cities.

-In line with the 500th celebration of Magellan's arrival in the Philippines on 2021, the National Quincentennial Committee will put up shrine markers to the points where the fleet anchored.
+To commemorate the 500th anniversary of Magellan's arrival in the Philippines, the National Quincentennial Committee put up monuments to mark the points where the fleet anchored.